 - Expert opinion letters

 - Compensation that demonstrates exceptional ability

-- Recognition for achievements and contributions by peers, government entities, business organizations etc.
+- Recognition for achievements and contributions by peers, media, government entities, business organizations etc.

 - Grants or Patents

 - A detailed description of the proposed endeavor